Skip to content

 • You don’t throw it away (hopefully anyway)

 Most current methodologies (RUP, MSF for CMMI Improvement, XP etc.) support the notion of architectural skeleton (though not using this name).
-In RUP, for example, you would have the architectural skeleton up and running at the end of the elaboration phase – a running architecture which you can expand and functionality to in the construction phase.
+In RUP, for example, you would have the architectural skeleton up and running at the end of the elaboration phase – a running architecture that you can expand and add functionality to in the construction phase.

 Summary

-I demonstrated 3 “tools” to enable evaluation of architectural decisions in general and the overall architecture in particular:
+I demonstrated 3 “tools” to enable the evaluation of architectural decisions in general and the overall architecture in particular:

 • POC – focused on a specific area